Samuel-Potter-University-Portfolio/322COM-Terrain/Dependencies/README.md

 Download the latest version of GLFW for both 64 and 32 For each of the versions extract the main folder into here Rename each to remove the version tag and append the systems version to the end i.e glfw-3.2.1 32 bit version becomes GLFW-32

+# FreeImage Setup
+Download the latest version of FreeImage
+Extract the main folder into here